Ardtornish Primary School

 Parents are actively encouraged to discuss and clarify any issues or concerns as they arise.
 The school endeavours to provide open communication between home and school.

 • Learning achievement is assessed according to the described learning outcomes for each aspect of the curriculum.
-Students are encouraged to be involved in the assessment of their learning.
+Students are involved in the assessment of their learning.

 • Ongoing reporting of achievement through work samples and test results is encouraged.